 A plant's health is much like your own health - if you eat right and take good care of yourself, you'll rarely need to see the doctor.
 If plants are grown on healthy, well-balanced soils, they will rarely have pest or disease problems.
 In addition, I save some of my own seeds from year to year, which allows me to select those that have a natural resistance to stubborn pests or diseases, and that are particularly suited to the farm's microclimate.

 Where to get it?
-I sell the farm's bounty at two farmers' markets, through a CSA program, and to the occasional restaurant.
+I sell the farm's bounty at two farmers' markets, through a CSA program, and at our farm.
 You'll find me at the Midtown Farmers Market on Saturdays, 8am-noon, April through November.
-I am also at the Raleigh Downtown Farmers Market at City Plaza in downtown Raleigh on Wednesdays, 10am-2pm, April through August.
+I am also at the Raleigh Downtown Farmers Market at City Plaza in downtown Raleigh on Wednesdays, 10am-2pm, May through August.

 I send out a weekly email with news from the farm including each week’s expected produce harvest and prices.
 If you would like to receive this, please enter your information below: